khiemdam/recipes-website/README.md

 ## Motivation

-This is an introductory project written in HTML to help me learn how to create a website with a boilerplate, absolute and relative links, and images.
+This is an introductory project written in HTML and CSS to help me learn how to create a website with a boilerplate, absolute and relative links, images, and a style sheet.
 The project is also for helping me get in the habit of using github.
 This is mainly a side hobby to learn more about web development and front end development!

 I also learned a bit of markdown in order to make my first README.md (which is this current file).